Samsung Galaxy Tab A11

 • Both products have a rechargeable battery.

-• Both products have DDR4 memory.
+• Both products use DDR4 memory.

 Main Differences